Unity-Technologies/arfoundation-samples/README.md

 ARFoundation is built on "[subsystems](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/Subsystem.html)" and depends on a separate package called [ARSubsystems](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/index.html).
 ARSubsystems defines an interface, and the platform-specific implementations are in the [ARCore](https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html) and [ARKit](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.1/manual/index.html) packages.
 ARFoundation turns the AR data provided by ARSubsystems into Unity `GameObject`s and `MonoBehavour`s.

-This branch is compatible with Unity 2019.4 and 2020.3.
+This branch is compatible with Unity 2019.4 and later.
 For 2018.4, see the [1.5-preview branch](https://github.com/Unity-Technologies/arfoundation-samples/tree/1.5-preview).

 ## Why is ARKit Face Tracking a separate package?